top of page

 Screech Owl at Pool

-We are very excited about the addition of the Pool Nature Center to the Museum's resources.
-If you would like to learn more about how we are planning to use the site, and how you can be involved in our next steps, contact us.
+If you would like to learn more about how we are using the site, and how you can be involved in our next steps, contact us.

 If you would like to donate to the growth of the Pool Nature Center or to the Vermont Museum of Natural History's larger mission, please do so